 Address: Opposite the Craiova Town Hall on Mihai Viteazul Square

-Featuring a massive ice skating rink and a stunning Christmas tree, the Christmas market in Craiova, Romania will take your breath away!
+The Christmas market in Craiova, Romania, featuring a massive ice skating rink and a stunning Christmas tree, will take your breath away!
 Perhaps literally!

-Craiova at Christmas time is like a dream — radiant lights illuminate the entire city, while visitors and locals wander through the market stalls, sipping mulled wine, shopping for Christmas decorations, and enjoying all the sights and sounds.
+Craiova is like a dream at Christmas — radiant lights illuminate the entire city.
+At the same time, visitors and locals wander through the market stalls, sipping mulled wine, shopping for Christmas decorations, and enjoying all the sights and sounds.

 At the market, visitors can listen to talented locals sing Christmas carols, enjoy a ride on a carousel, watch live performances, and much more.
 Kids can partake in holiday workshops and decorate Christmas crafts, including painting wooden Christmas trees and other holiday items.

-Take your pick from vendors selling mulled wine, hot chocolate, candies, and much more.
-Try some authentic Craiova cuisine, including dishes like fried polenta, leek, crayfish, and plum brandy.
+Take your pick from vendors selling mulled wine, hot chocolate, candies, and more.
+Try authentic Craiova cuisine, including fried polenta, leek, crayfish, and plum brandy.

-While the Christmas market in Craiova is very enjoyable, you’ll find that simply wandering the downtown streets of the city gets you in a festive spirit.
+While the Christmas market in Craiova is very enjoyable, you’ll find that simply wandering the city’s downtown streets gets you in a festive spirit.
 The entire city is drenched in Christmas lights, making the holiday season very special and memorable for everyone who experiences it.
 For an enjoyable stay near the city center, try the Prestige Boutique Hotel Craiova.

 See Related: Top Most Beautiful Cities in the World to Visit